natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/IAM-AWC-CLI.md

 ## IAM
   - Identity and Access Management
+  - to be able to sign in using users, you need to create an alias from the root user
   ### Users & Groups
   - Never use the root account or share it instead users
   - Users are people within your organization and can be grouped together